goodboy/pytest-interactive/docs/index.rst

     When finished tabbing to a test node, simply __call__ it to have pytest invoke all tests collected under that node.

-Look, a nice set of instructions to follow

 .. code-block:: python